 Many online application systems use a computer program to weed out the first round of unqualified applicants.
-(Currently, GSA's systems do not operate in this fashion, so this is just general advice.)
 The computer is looking for specific words to judge whether you are qualified.
 Before you start writing your application take a good look through the job description, and pick out key words that they have used for the required and desired qualifications.
 Use those exact words in your answers and cover letter.
 If someone hasn't programmed synonyms into the computer your application will not make it past the first round if you don't use those words, despite the fact that you have the qualifications.